rahil1801/auctioneer/README.md

 git clone https://github.com/rahil1801/auctioneer.git
 cd client && npm install && npm run dev cd server && npm install && npm run start

+Make sure to use your own api-keys.
+Look into .env.example file to know about the APIs used in this project
 ```
 ---